 In Paladins, instead of learning only about the characters and remembering their strengths and weaknesses, you need to also learn about the possible customizations and figure out ways to play against certain combinations of talents and abilities.

-The champion played by someone is a very flexible instrument that can be transformed significantly during the match.
+The champion played by someone is a very flexible instrument that will transform and change throughout a match.

 Battlerite is a MOBA game that disregards everything that’s unrelated to the PvP element.
 This title is all about the champions battling each other and the action is fast-paced.
 Instead of lasting for 20 – 60 minutes, Battlerite matches last for just several minutes.